300,000 people are directly creating training data for AI

 Hanging out at a Barbados beach bar sounds more fun than data annotation to me, but more people do the latter.
 Image by Unionville, under CC-0.

 This is the total number of contractors, many of whom will be part-time.
-I have not attempted to evaluate the full-time equivalents of these.
+I have not attempted to estimate full-time equivalents.

 Providers